Patient professional reference

 Axial problems not responding to treatment

-- Axial problems are balance, speech and gait disturbance which do not respond to PD medication.
+- Axial problems are balance, speech and gait disturbance which do not respond to Parkinson's disease medication.

 - It is thought to be as a consequence of axonal degeneration outside the substantia nigra where dopamine is not the neurotransmitter.